apache/pulsar-site/contribute/about.md

 If there’s an existing GitHub issue for your intended contribution, please comment about your intended work.
 Once the work is understood, a committer will assign the issue to you.
 If an issue is currently assigned, please check with the current assignee before reassigning.

-For moderate or large contributions, you should not start coding or writing a design document unless there is a corresponding GitHub issue assigned to you for that work.
+For moderate or large contributions, you should not start coding or writing a design document, a.k.a PIP (see below) unless there is a corresponding GitHub issue assigned to you for that work.
 Simple changes, like fixing typos, do not require an associated issue.

+### Pulsar Improvement Proposal (PIP)

+On any change which is either significant (e.g., new features), or changes any public-facing component of Pulsar (API, configuration, metric ...), you need to write a design document known as a *Pulsar Improvement Proposal (PIP)*.
+Before starting to write a PIP, make sure you follow the process [here](https://github.com/apache/pulsar/blob/master/wiki/proposals/PIP.md)

 ### Online discussions